muindetuva/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-Johnn_doe - script that makes a file have permisions 753 10-mirror_permissions - Copies mode of another file to our file 11-directories_permissions -Changes permissions recursively
+9-Johnn_doe - script that makes a file have permisions 753 10-mirror_permissions - Copies mode of another file to our file 11-directories_permissions -Changes permissions recursively 12-directory_permissions - Creates a directory with set permissions